npbtrac/enpii-dev-suite/docs/macos/readme.md

 $ docker exec -it nginx_main nginx -s reload
 ```

-- If it’s still not working, run:
+- If it still does not work, run:

 ```
 $ docker-compose down